 Hon.
 President & Patron Dr Allan Chapman FRAS

-We are honoured and delighed that Dr Allan Chapmnan has agreed to serve as a patron and honorary President of Mexborugh & Swinton Astronomical Society.
+We are honoured and delighted that Dr Allan Chapman has agreed to serve as a patron and honorary President of Mexborough & Swinton Astronomical Society.

 Allan Chapman was born in Manchester, Lancashire, England and grew up in the Pendlebury and Clifton districts of the then Borough of Swinton and Pendlebury.
 Having attended the local Cromwell Road Secondary Modern School for Boys (now the Swinton High School), Sefton Road, Pendlebury (1957-1962) he then gained his first degree from the University of Lancaster.
 Subsequently he undertook a history of science DPhil at Wadham College, Oxford.
 He is a historian by training and his special interests are astronomy and scientific biography.

 Chapman has been based at Oxford University for most of his career, as a member of the Faculty of History, based at Wadham College.
 He is an accomplished lecturer and public speaker (including as visiting professor at Gresham College in London).
 In January 1994, he delivered the Royal Society history of science Wilkins Lecture, on the subject of Edmund Halley.

 He is also a television presenter, notably Gods in the Sky, covering astronomical religion in early civilizations, and Great Scientists, presenting the lives of five of the greatest thinkers.
 He has also appeared many times on the long-running BBC programme The Sky At Night.

 Not averse to other forms of television, he also participated in the TV quiz University Challenge "The Professionals" as part of the Royal Astronomical Society team, broadcast in 2006.

 Chapman teaches for the study abroad programme of Eurospring for Minnesota State University, Moorhead, Minnesota, USA and Bemidji State University, Bemidji, Minnesota, USA.